praesongprasit/EventSiteTest/src/panellists/rachel-collingridge.md

 <p>Handing over all responsibility to me is the first mistake Prae has made today.</p>

 <p>So a little bit about me.
-So I'm Aaron Hodder.
+So, I'm Aaron Hodder.
 I'm the Wellington Practice Manager for Datacom testing services.</p>

 <p>However, more personally, I'm also a co-director of NZ Tech Rally, and I'm so pleased and so privileged to be able to work with Camy and Prae.</p>

 <p>So in tech, we talk a lot about tech.
 Funny of that, right?
-But as Alan mentioned earlier, that actually, you know, software development is a socio technical process.
-It involves technology and it involves social structures, yet we rarely talk about these social structures.</p>
+But as Alan mentioned earlier, that actually, you know, software development is a socio-technical process.
+It involves technology, and it involves social structures, yet we rarely talk about these social structures.</p>

 <p>And ultimately, when you think about it, in terms of the physical stuff we do, we all pretty much probably have identical days in that.</p>

 <p>Okay, if you imagine when we used to go to the office, how would the day look when you go in?
 You go grab a coffee, you sit down, your open outlook, you look at emails, your check teams, and then maybe at 9 o'clock or 9:30, you stand up around the whiteboard and you say, yeah, yesterday, I did this, and I'm blocked on this issue, so I'm talking to the infrastructure team and blah blah blah blah.
 Then you go and sit down and open Jira and have a look at a ticket.
-You know, like, we actually do the same stuff.
-I often when I'm getting off the train in the morning, all I think is all of us are going to go in and log into Excel in about half an hour.</p>
+You know, we actually do the same stuff.
+Often when I'm getting off the train in the morning, all I think is all of us are going to go in and log into Excel in about half an hour.</p>

 <p>And it really depresses me, but it's so weird.
 So why is it that even though we all kind of do the same stuff, for some people, you know, they have a joyous experience at work, and for some people, it's a woeful experience at work.
 Some people are doing things that are meaningful, and some people are doing things that are tedious.</p>

 <p>So that kind of thing fascinates me.
 And so the goal of this panel is to talk about and understand, like, okay, what is culture?
 What impact does it have on the work that we do?
 You're beyond the tools and technology, like, what actually has the actual impact, of what we do, and how might we influence it.</p>

-<p>And speaking of influencing, I mean both at our workplace level, how do we influence it amongst our peers, but also we we seem to import so much culture.
+<p>And speaking of influencing, I mean both at our workplace level, how do we influence it amongst our peers, but also we seem to import so much culture.
 How does Spotify do it?
 The agile manifesto written by, you know, a bunch of Americans, you know, people talk about, well, you know, that Google deployed this many times a day, so we should do.
 What about our own stories?
 What's something that we can export to the world in terms of tech culture.</p>

 <p>If you have any questions as we go along, there's a URL here.</p>
-<p>If you see me checking my phone, panelists, it's not because I'm bored and I'm checking Twitter, then again, who is checking Twitter nowadays anyway?</p>
+<p>If you see me checking my phone, panelists, it's not because I'm bored and I'm checking Twitter; then again, who is checking Twitter nowadays anyway?</p>

 <p>Rachel: It's threads.</p>
 <p>Yeah, It's threads now.</p>

 <p>Aaron: But instead, I'm looking at questions.</p>
-<p>So I may take questions, throughout the, panel.</p>
+<p>So I may take questions throughout the panel.</p>

 <p>So the people that I most wanted to talk about, in the subject, are these three fine folk here today?
 So</p>
 <p>Don is the co-founder and director of Catalyst, New Zealand's largest open-source service provider.</p>